YA26/MissingValuesHandler/README.md

 - Import a dataset

-- Choose what type of random forest you want to apply(regressor or classifier)
+- The type of **Random Forest is automatically handled**: if the target variable is numerical, a RandomForestRegressor is selected and if it is categorical, we will choose a RandomForestClassifier

 - Set up the parameters of the random forest.
 The main difference resides in the criterion: it is **gini** or **entropy** for a random forest classifier and **mse** (mean squared error) for a regressor.
 - Set up essential parameters like the **number of iterations**, **the additional trees**, **the base estimator**…

 - The method **train()** possesses three important arguments among others: